 The 2018 race takes place on Saturday 28th April and is a point-to-point trail ultramarathon along the southern 53 miles (85km) of Scotland’s iconic West Highland Way trail through the Loch Lomond & the Trossachs National Park from Milngavie to Tyndrum.

 The event is now 13 years old and has grown in popularity throughout the UK and beyond with approx. 25% of runners travelling from outside Scotland.
-The race is limited to 1000 runners.
-Places will be allocated by BALLOT.
-For more info on entry please see 2018 Race Entry.
+The race is limited to 1000 runners and all places have now been allocated by ballot.
+We do have a small number of elite places available.

 For your entry fee you get the following: